Howtoo Logo

 ⚠️ Safety & Precautions

 • Wear safety glasses and gloves.
-Battery acid can cause injury.
+Battery acid can burn skin and eyes.

 • Turn the ignition off and remove the key/fob from the vehicle.

-• Disconnect the negative battery cable first, then the positive cable.
+• Disconnect the negative cable first, then the positive cable.

-• Do not let a metal tool bridge the battery terminals.
+• Do not let a wrench touch both battery terminals at once.

 🔧 Required Tools